Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Earthworm is commonly found in soil, feeding on live and dead organic matter.
+Earthworm is commonly found in soil, feeding on live and dead organic matter.
 Earthworm plays a vital role in maintaining soil fertility.
 It facilitates aeration, water infiltration and producing organic matter to increase crop growth.
-Incorrect

-Explanation Earthworm is commonly found in soil, feeding on live and dead organic matter.
+Earthworm is commonly found in soil, feeding on live and dead organic matter.
 Earthworm plays a vital role in maintaining soil fertility.
 It facilitates aeration, water infiltration and producing organic matter to increase crop growth.

 -

-Question 54 of 7154.
-Question54.
-Which of the following statement is correct? - The earthworm has a cylindrical, elongated and segmented body
+- The earthworm has a cylindrical, elongated and segmented body

 - Mucus covers the skin which does not allow soil particles to stick to it